mchong6/JoJoGAN/README.md

 that approximate paired data.
 We then encourage the StyleGAN to generalize so that the learned style can be applied to all other images.

+## Updates
+* `2021-12-22` Added pydrive authentication to avoid download limits from gdrive!

 ## How to use
 Everything to get started is in the [colab notebook](https://colab.research.google.com/github/mchong6/JoJoGAN/blob/main/stylize.ipynb).